integralong/integralong.github.io/_posts/2024-12-22-URS_Project_1.md

 #### Explorations

-Methods and Materials | Articles discussing the effects of telehealth on healthcare-deprived and low-resource communities were collected Maribel Serracin, Giang Ha, Chelsea Gabarron, Maria Hanna, Maddie Jarzabek, Archana Rao, Lauren Song, Gayathri Mannem
+Methods and Materials | Articles discussing the effects of telehealth on healthcare-deprived and low-resource communities were collected and screened through Rayyan.
+A systematic review was then conducted to filter through various study methods and variables to determine relevancy to the research topic.

 Methods and Materials | Articles discussing the effects of telehealth on